lzwjava/yinwang.github.io/_posts/2015-07-02-program-correctness.md

 ---
 layout: post
-title: "speaking of a program's correctness"
+title: "Speaking of a Program's Correctness"
 ---